matthewlake/marist-mscs621-matthew/README.md

 VMware Workspace ONE is a management platform that allows IT administrators to centrally control end users' mobile devices and cloud-hosted virtual desktops and applications from the cloud or from an on-premises deployment.

+TALK ABOUT WHY I CHOSE THIS AND HOW I IMPLEMENTED THIS AT WORK AND AM LOOKING INTO GOING FROM ON PREM TO CLOUD.

 Workspace ONE system requirements:

 Active Directory: Windows Server 2008 and 2008 R2